grafana/agent/docs/developer/release/update-version-in-code.md

     2. Move the unreleased changes included in the release branch from `Main (unreleased)` to `[release version] (YYYY-MM-DD)`.

     3. Update appropriate places in the codebase that have the previous version with the new version determined above.

-        *This will require some tribal knowledge not documented here (yet).*
+        *NOTE: Please do not update the operations/helm directory.
+It is updated independently from Agent releases for now.*

-        NOTE: Please do not update the operations/helm directory.
-It is updated independently from Agent releases for now.
+        *NOTE: This will require some tribal knowledge not documented here (yet).*

 3. Create a PR to merge to main (must be merged before continuing).